-The Epic Highs & Lows of Shia LaBeouf's Journey in Hollywood & Beyond
+Shia LaBeouf's Epic Highs and Lows in Hollywood and Beyond

 Andreas Rentz/Getty Images

-In 2013 he had also raised eyebrows by joining the cast of Lars von Triers' much talked about at the time NC-17 drama Nymphomaniac, which involved CGI-ing the genitals of porn actors onto the two-part saga's more famous cast to show more graphic sexual activity.
+In 2013 he had also raised eyebrows by joining the cast of Lars von Triers' controversial NC-17 drama Nymphomaniac, which involved CGI-ing the genitals of porn actors onto the two-part saga's more famous cast to show more graphic sexual activity.
 The films were eventually met with mixed reviews, but LaBeouf—who throughout reports of his peccadilloes was still holding his own as a fine young actor—had already lined up the World War II drama Fury with Brad Pitt.
 (For which, he later said, he didn't bathe for four months, to better replicate the experience of the soldiers, and had a cross tattooed on his left hand.)

 Before Fury came out in October 2014, however, LaBeouf embarked on his personal artistic blue period, where seemingly everything he did had a social statement attached to it, or at least he liked to think it did.
 He walked out of a press conference for Nymphomaniac Volume I during the Berlin Film Festival in February 2014, silently objecting to questions about all the sex scenes, and then at the film's premiere he dressed traditionally in a simple tuxedo, but put a paper bag on his head with holes cut out for his eyes and "I am not famous anymore" written in thick black marker.